Purposes for processing

 - GP Appraisals [deregistered and RIP GP patient files held by PCS]

 - Management and use of Controlled Drugs / Medicines Management / Medical Director

 - Nursing & Quality – Safeguarding

 - Primary Care Commissioning and Contracting – Dental / GP / Director / Medical / Medicines Management / Pharmacy / Optometry / Non Acute Commissioning / Non Funded Care / Extra Contractual Referral

 - Ophthalmology (payments)

 Many but not all of these records include personal data.

 Legal basis for processing

-For GDPR purposes NHS England’s lawful basis for processing when directing NHS Digital is Article 6(1)(e) – ‘…exercise of official authority…’.
+For GDPR purposes NHS England’s lawful basis for processing is Article 6(1)(e) – ‘…exercise of official authority…’.
 For the processing of special categories (health) data the basis is Article 9(2)(h) – ‘…health or social care…’.